Arnaiz23/arnaizdev/README.md

 ## Missing

-- Technologies icons
 - Complete the technologies.json
-- Loader
+- Check the technologie page CSS
+- Complete the about me data